open-component-model/ocm-spec/doc/05-guidelines/02-contract.md

 - All content required to deploy and install software described by a component version must be included as resources in this component version.
 - All resource locations (e.g. image locations) used in a runtime environment must be taken from the access information provided by the used component versions.

-This is required to fulfill the promise made by the Open Component Model:

 This has various consequences especially for deployment environments, but basically for all tools working with the component model and even the component model itself:

 - Deployment descriptions MUST be part of a component version.
 They have to be stored as additional resources with an appropriate (tool/technology specific) artifact type.
 There are too many deployment technologies to define them centrally.
 Deploment descriptions therefore use extensions.
 - Those descriptions MUST use descriptive elements of the component model to locate and access artifacts.
 It is not allowed to use explicit, absolute or global direct artifact locations.
-- To avoid the need of describing always complete closed sets of artifacts in a single component version the model offers the [component reference/aggregation feature](../02-processing/01-references.md).
 - A component version MUST include all resources, either directly contained in the component version or by referring to other component versions using references.
 References can contain other references resulting in a graph.
+To avoid the need of describing always complete closed sets of artifacts in a single component version the model offers the [component reference/aggregation feature](../02-processing/01-references.md).
 - The artifacts must be resolvable in the context of the component version containing this description as artifact.
 See also [relative artifact references](../02-processing/01-references.md#relative-artifact-references)

 ## Example: Helm deployment